List of Frequently Asked Questions (FAQ)

 A: The Graduate Admissions and Program Evaluations office has several important resources on the Graduate Admissions and Program Evaluations web site for prospective and current graduate students

 A: There isn't anyone who is monitoring your admission conditions and completed courses on your behalf.
 YOU need to apply for "fully classified status".
 You will be "fully classified" after you have completed your conditions AND have applied for change of status.
 Pick up a form from the department office.

 A: Unfortunately, you will need to reapply.
 However, if you inform us that you were accepted in the prior semester, then you need not supply transcripts and letters of recommendations again.
 You will need to pay the application fee.
 If more than one semester has passed since your acceptance, you will need to reapply and resubmit all materials.

 A: Please see a graduate advisor.
 Please visit the Computer Science Faculty Advisors page for more information about contacting an advisor.

 A: If your cumulative GPA is less than 3.0, then you are on probation.
-If you are on probation, you
+If you are

 Go to Policies and Procedures, then follow the links Graduate and Postbaccalaureate Information -> Graduate Academic Standards.
 Then read the articles Probation and Disqualification.